teobouvard/study/4-UiS/cryptography/assignment2/README.md

         - `AES test data/` : plaintext and ciphertext equivalents from [NIST example values](https://csrc.nist.gov/CSRC/media/Projects/Cryptographic-Standards-and-Guidelines/documents/examples/AES_Core_All.pdf)

     - `test.sh` : a shell script running implementation tests
-    - `demo.sh` : a shell script providing a usecase example of how to use the tools implemented together
+    - `demo.sh` : a shell script providing a use case example of how to use the tools implemented together

 # User manual

 All these manuals can be found using `python3 script_name.py --help`.
-To see usecase usage of these tools, take a look at the commands used in `demo.sh`.
+To see use case usage of these tools, take a look at the commands used in `demo.sh`.

 ## Diffie-Hellman manual